Soil Solarization and Biosolarization

 - Water the soil deeply to about 70% of water-holding capacity.

-- As soon as you can reenter the field, cover the area with clear UV-resistant plastic.
+- As soon as you can reenter the field, cover the area with clear, UV-resistant plastic.

 - Plastic can be laid flat over large areas or in strips over beds.

 - Strip solarization on beds leaves the furrows out of the heating process; therefore, weeds will emerge once they get wet.
-Drip tape may be placed in the center of the bed before the plastic is applied for irrigation, once the solarization process is over and the crop is planted.
+Drip tape may be placed in the center of the bed before the plastic is applied for irrigation, once the solarization process is complete and the crop is planted.
 With strip coverage, however, long-term control of soil pathogens and nematodes may be lost because pests in the untreated soil in the rows between the strips can contaminate and reinfest treated areas.